apache/calcite/site/_docs/avatica_json_reference.md

 There are no extra attributes on this Response.

-## Miscellaneous

-### ConnectionProperties
+### SyncResultsResponse

 {% highlight json %}
 {
-  "connProps": "connPropsImpl",
-  "autoCommit": true,
+  "response": "syncResults",
-  "readOnly": true,
+  "moreResults": true,
-  "transactionIsolation": 0,
-  "catalog": "catalog",
-  "schema": "schema"
+  "missingStatement": false,
+  "rpcMetadata": RpcMetadata
 }
 {% endhighlight %}

+`moreResults` A boolean which denotes if results exist for the ResultSet being "synced" per the request.

-`autoCommit` (optional boolean) A boolean denoting if autoCommit is enabled for transactions.
+`missingStatement` A boolean which denotes if the statement for the ResultSet still exists.

-`readOnly` (optional boolean) A boolean denoting if a JDBC connection is read-only.

-`transactionIsolation` (optional integer) An integer which denotes the level of transactions isolation per the JDBC specification.
-This value is analogous to the values define in `java.sql.Connection`.

-* 0 = Transactions are not supported
-* 1 = Dirty reads, non-repeatable reads and phantom reads may occur.
-* 2 = Dirty reads are prevented, but non-repeatable reads and phantom reads may occur.
-* 4 = Dirty reads and non-repeatable reads are prevented, but phantom reads may occur.
-* 8 = Dirty reads, non-repeatable reads, and phantom reads are all prevented.
+`rpcMetadata` <a href="#rpcmetadata">Server metadata</a> about this call.

+## Miscellaneous

-### TypedValue
+### AvaticaParameter

 {% highlight json %}
 {
-  "type": "type_name",
-  "value": object
+  "signed": true,
+  "precision": 10,
+  "scale": 2,
+  "parameterType": 8,
+  "typeName": "integer",
+  "className": "java.lang.Integer",
+  "name": "number"
 }
 {% endhighlight %}

+`signed` A boolean denoting whether the column is a signed numeric.

+`precision` The maximum numeric precision supported by this column.

+`scale` The maximum numeric scale supported by this column.

+`parameterType` An integer corresponding to the JDBC Types class denoting the column's type.

+`typeName` The JDBC type name for this column.

+`className` The Java class backing the JDBC type for this column.

-`type` A name referring to the type of the object stored in `value`.
+`name` The name of the column.

-`value` A JSON representation of a JDBC type.
+### AvaticaSeverity

+One of:

+* `UNKNOWN`
+* `FATAL`
+* `ERROR`
+* `WARNING`

-### Signature
+### AvaticaType

 {% highlight json %}
 {
+  "type": "scalar",
+  "id": "identifier",
+  "name": "column",
+  "rep": Rep,
   "columns": [ ColumnMetaData, ColumnMetaData, ... ],
-  "sql": "SELECT * FROM table",
-  "parameters": [ AvaticaParameter, AvaticaParameter, ... ],
-  "cursorFactory": CursorFactory
+  "component": AvaticaType
 }
 {% endhighlight %}

-`columns` An array of <a href="#columnmetadata">ColumnMetaData</a> objects denoting the schema of the result set.

-`sql` The SQL executed.

-`parameters` An array of <a href="#avaticaparameter">AvaticaParameter</a> objects denoting type-specific details.

-`cursorFactory` An <a href="#cursorfactory">CursorFactory</a> object representing the Java representation of the frame.

-### Frame

-{% highlight json %}
-{
-  "offset": 100,
-  "done": true,
-  "rows": [ [ val1, val2, ... ], ... ]
-}
-{% endhighlight %}

-`offset` The starting position of these `rows` in the encompassing result set.

-`done` A boolean denoting whether more results exist for this result set.

-`rows` An array of arrays corresponding to the rows and columns for the result set.

-### StatementHandle

-{% highlight json %}
-{
-  "connectionId": "000000-0000-0000-00000000",
-  "id": 12345,
-  "signature": Signature
-}
-{% endhighlight %}

-`connectionId` The identifier of the connection to which this statement belongs.
+`type` One of: `scalar`, `array`, `struct`.

+`id` A numeric value corresponding to the type of the object per the JDBC Types class.

-`id` The identifier of the statement.
+`name` The readable name of the JDBC type.

-`signature` A <a href="#signature">Signature</a> object for the statement.

-### DatabaseProperty

-One of:

-* "GET_STRING_FUNCTIONS"
-* "GET_NUMERIC_FUNCTIONS"
-* "GET_SYSTEM_FUNCTIONS"
-* "GET_TIME_DATE_FUNCTIONS"
-* "GET_S_Q_L_KEYWORDS"
-* "GET_DEFAULT_TRANSACTION_ISOLATION"
+`rep` A nested <a href="#rep">Rep</a> object used by Avatica to hold additional type information.

+`columns` For `STRUCT` types, a list of the columns contained in that `STRUCT`.

+`component` For `ARRAY` types, the type of the elements contained in that `ARRAY`.

 ### ColumnMetaData